First Order Reaction

 k’ = k [B] is the new rate constant.

-Therefore, the pseudo first-order reaction is a second-order reaction made to behave like a first-order reaction.
+Therefore, the pseudo first-order reaction is a second-order reaction that behaves like a first-order reaction.

 Example: Hydrolysis of sucrose (C12H22O11) gives glucose (C6H12O6) and fructose (C6H12O6).